 Okay, that’s definitely some early-morning stuff, but it helped me to begin my day on a fantastic note.

 Over the course of the next month, I wrote and wrote.
 Some days it was more or less than 500 words, but all of it was a joy.
 And, yes, nearly all of it was written in the very early morning.Discover the magic >> Get up early and WRITE! #writing Click To Tweet

 Looking back, I absolutely believe doing a writing challenge during the early morning hours inspired some of my most creative work.
 When I was writing, little did I know some of those words would end up in several blog posts and the six books I’ve published since then.

-Are you a writer?
-What do you like to write and why?
-If you haven’t challenged yourself to do something crazy like get up early and hit a pre-determined word count, I encourage you to try it.
+But if you haven’t challenged yourself to do something crazy like get up early and hit a pre-determined word count, I encourage you to try it.
 You might be surprised at what happens.

-Note: This is different than the “get up early” challenge mentioned in the post.
+Note: This is different than the ‘get up early’ challenge mentioned in the post.
 Instead, it’s an affordable paid course that helps you figure out EXACTLY what you need to do to get your best start every day.

 If you enjoyed this post, please take a moment to share on Pinterest or your favorite social media.
 Thank you!